plaidfinch/myxine/README.md

 ## Installing

-Myxine itself is a server that you run locally and connect to from a client library in some programming language.

 To install the Myxine server, you will need a recent version of the Rust programming langauge and its build tool, `cargo`.
 If you don't have that, [here's the quick-start for installing